Elinor Florence, Author

 This first letter was written home to his mother Annie.
 (Perhaps conditions were not quite as comfortable as he describes, but I wonder how many young men told their mothers the truth.)

-I’ve transcribed the two letters, but I’ve also scanned the pages, as I always think a person’s soul shines out through their handwriting.
+I’ve transcribed the two letters, but I’ve also scanned the pages, as I always think a person’s soul shines through their handwriting.

 The first letter was written from a shelled town like the one shown here.